KKEEC/kkeec/README.md

 ## Hi, I’m Krishna KC✌️

-IT Engineer (BEng) with a strong foundation in software development, web technologies, and networking.
+IT Engineer (Bachelor in ICT) with a strong foundation in software development, web technologies, and networking.
 I enjoy building practical applications and learning by doing.

 ### 💻 Tech Stack